jedinym/sqc-text/main.typ

   Introduction
 ]

-Validating biomacromolecules is a critical step in ensuring the accuracy and reliability of structural data in biological research.
+Validating biomacromolecular structural data is a critical step in ensuring the accuracy and reliability of structural data in biological research.

 The data acquired using experimental methods (such as X-ray crystallography, nuclear magnetic resonance, and electron microscopy) are supplied with atomic